helium/HIP/0051-helium-dao.md

 Most importantly, this model gives us a framework to add new WNPs in the future without having to design reward splits on an ad-hoc basis.

-### 3. Implementing a ‘cold start’ bucket to help fund early stage networks that don’t yet have meaningful DC burn
+### 3. Implement a ‘cold start’ bucket to help fund early stage networks that don’t yet have meaningful DC burn

 The Lorawan protocol on Helium benefitted from having a built in ‘cold start’ reward system via PoC rewards to help fund the growth of the network.
 Under the new model, a network that doesn’t have any DC burn would not have any way of rewarding it’s early users, so we are proposing a 10% ‘cold start’ reward bucket that is carved out from the combined PoC/data rewards bucket.
-Under this system, any WNP that has been live for sub 1 million epochs (approximately 2 years) would evenly split 10% of all HNT rewards.
+Under this system, any WNP that has been live for sub 1 million blocks (approximately 2 years) would evenly split 10% of all HNT rewards.
 Additionally, if a specific WNP had enough devices or was burning enough DCs to receive 10% of the larger PoC/data rewards bucket, it would be excluded from the ‘cold start’ rewards bucket.